- Install Endor Labs on your local system

 Scan for SAST

-To run a SAST scan from the project root to identify potential security weaknesses in your source code, run the following command:
+To run a SAST scan from the project root to identify potential security weaknesses in your source code, run the following command:--path:

 - A personal access token with access administrative access to the repository.
 For help creating a personal access token see GitHub documentation.